daviddenton/daviddenton.github.io/_drafts/2021-05-01-the-value-of-values.md

 As precious knowledge that was handed down to me, I've been vocally espousing the use of ** Microtypes-aka-Tiny-types-aka-Domain-Wrappers** for at least as long as I care to remember.
-The general idea is to avoid using bare types, well, pretty much anywhere in the signatures of your codebase where the value represents a domain concept.
+The general idea is to avoid using standard primitive types, well, pretty much anywhere in the signatures of your codebase where the value represents a domain concept.

 Here's a simple example for a bank transfer function: